If you're interested in learning the Ruby programming language, this program might help you out with the basics:

 Let me know if there's a topic in Ruby that you consider a "basic" that I should cover but didn't in this tutorial!
 And please leave an upvote if you used it at all or just like it!

-If you're using Repl.it with light mode (default), the comments in the IDE will be a pale grey.
+If you're using Repl.it with light mode (default), the comments in the IDE will be a pale grey or light green (depending on if you're on desktop or mobile, I believe).
 If you're using Repl.it with dark mode, the comments in the IDE will be green.
 I explain a lot of things in the comments and it's also a great way to see Ruby color-coded and such.

 she's just righting down a book basically that you can visually see and then you would say this is fun but this is not coding repl.it is for coding i would suggest going to a book club then repl.it if you want to write books

 @TB07EC Hiya!
 Ruby is literally a coding language, and I didn’t create Ruby itself so if you have issues with it then that isn’t really up to me.
 As for the text, yes, it is made informal (I didn’t always use 100% programming terminology) to make it easier for those new to coding to understand it.
 If you hate reading; in fact, it seems like you don’t know how to—then don’t use my program, it isn’t for you.
 Thanks for looking at my project! <3